LaxminarayanJena/ProtractorArchitect/README.md

 Convert to tern project to get all dependencies</br>
 Protractor conf.js

-Javascript is asynchronous.Everyjavscript return promises.promises resembles state of your step.1)pending 2)resolved 3)rejected
+Javascript is asynchronous.Every javascript return promises.promises resembles state of your step.1)pending 2)resolved 3)rejected
 90% actions-protractor will not move forward unless promise is resolved If you want to retrieve anything from browser then that particular functionality related methods have no support of promise resolving </br>